What Did The Roman Senate Do?

 The Roman Senate (Senatus) from the latin Senex (for elder or council of elders) was a deliberative governing body.
-Its important to note the difference between deliberative and legislative, in that the Senate itself didn't propose legislation; though magistrates with the Senate, such as Consuls, did.
+It is important to note the difference between deliberative and legislative, in that the Senate itself didn't propose legislation; though magistrates within the Senate, such as Consuls, did.

 Domestic power was vested in the Roman People, through the Committee of the Hundreds (Comitia Centuriata), the Committee of the Tribal People (Comitia Populi Tributa), and the Council of the People (Concilium Plebis).
 Actual legislation was secured in the various assemblies.
 They acted on the recommendations of the Senate's deliberations and also elected the magistrates.

-The initial 100 senators or advisory council, traditionally instituted by the mythical Romulus, were composed of the heads of leading families, the patricians (Patres=Fathers).
-The later drafted Plebeian senators were called Conscripti (Conscripted men), as they had no choice but to take a senate seat.
+The initial 100 senators or advisory council, traditionally instituted by the mythical Romulus, were composed of the heads of leading families, the patricians (from the Latin Patres meaning fathers or forefathers).
+The later drafted plebeian senators were called Conscripti (conscripted men), as they had no choice but to take a Senatorial seat.
 The eventual nomenclature to describe Senators, Patres et Conscripti (Conscript Fathers), soon left out any distinction between Patrician and Plebeian and came to be an all encompassing term.

-Senators also carried certain privileges and were subject to accompanying restrictions.
-All senators were entitled to wear a senatorial ring (originally made of iron, but later gold)) and a tunica clava, a white tunic with a broad purple stripe five inches wide (latus clavus) on the right shoulder.
-A senator pedarius (or a non voting senator) wore a white toga virilis (also called a toga pura) without decoration.
-A senator who had held a curule magistracy, and thus the right to speak and vote was entitled to wear the toga praetexta, a white toga with a broad purple border.
+Senators also carried certain privileges, and were subject to accompanying restrictions.
+All senators were entitled to wear a senatorial ring (originally made of iron, but later from gold) and a tunica clava, a white tunic with a broad purple stripe five inches wide (latus clavus) on the right shoulder.
+A senator pedarius (or a non-voting senator) wore a white toga virilis (also called a toga pura) without decoration.
+A senator who had held a curule magistracy, and thus the right to speak and vote, was entitled to wear the toga praetexta, a white toga with a broad purple border.
 Additionally all senators wore closed maroon leather shoes, but senators who had held curule magistracies also added a crescent-shaped buckle.
-All were forbidden to engage in mercantile activities outside of the the ownership of land and natural resources.
-After the Punic Wars a law was passed to prevent Senators from owning a ship of more than 300 amphorae in tonnage, to prevent shipping of goods for trading purposes.
-These laws, however, as cited from numerous sources, were frequently disregarded, as it was easy to mask such activities through various non senatorial clients.

 Cornelius Sulla was the first to use an army to usurp the power of the Senate.